Organization and governance

 CSR: a Group support function

 In 2001, BNP Paribas set up a specific department in charge of sustainable development.
-It has expanded considerably over the years, becoming a function reporting to Group General Management in 2012.
+It has expanded considerably over the years, becoming a function reporting to the Company Engagement Department and represented in the Group Executive Committee.
 The CSR function’s tasks and responsibilities are clearly specified in a directive from General Management.
 It is tasked to:

 - Design and steer the sustainable development strategy